gradient-tools/grasshopper-plugin/README.md

 Gradient Tools Grasshopper plugin for Rhino 7

 I started this plugin to build a set of tools to help me with my daily work.
-I will share about this plugin if it grows to have more tools.
+I will this plugin on food4rhino and social media if it grows to have more tools.
 Till then, to install it copy the following file

 [GradientTools.rha](GradientTools/GradientTools.gha)